Biology Faculty & Staff

 As an instructor, I aim to provide a high quality of education by promoting an intellectually stimulating environment, developing a foundation of critical thinking, and demonstrating a personal interest in all students.
 The main courses I teach are Principles of Immunology (BI 323) in the fall and Principles of Pathogenic Microbiology (BI 325) in the spring.
 I also am heavily involved in the Biology Fundamentals series, specifically teaching Genetics (BI 210).
 I will also occasionally teach Biology and Society (NW 200-BI) and the senior Biology Capstone class (BI 480).

 As a faculty member, I actively serve as a committee member or faculty advisor to a number of campus organizations.
-I currently serve as the Pre-Health Professions Advisor, and I am a member of the Faculty Development Advisory Committee, the Butler University Undergraduate Retention and Success Task Force, the LAS Essay Contest Committee, and chair of the Biology Website Renovation and Maintenance Committee to name a few.
-I currently serve as a faculty advisor for the Pre-Dental Club, the Butler University Club Hockey Team, the Sigma Nu Fraternity, and the Butler Cru Campus Ministry, and I participate every year at Bulldogs into the Streets.
+I currently serve as the Pre-Health Professions Advisor, and I am a member of the Faculty Development Advisory Committee, the LAS Essay Contest Committee, the Biological Equipment and Resources Committee, and the Biological Public Relations Committee to name a few.
+I currently serve as a faculty advisor for the Pre-Dental Club, the Butler University Club Hockey Team, the Sigma Nu Fraternity, and the Butler Cru Campus Ministry, and I am a member of the Butler Giving Circle.

 Summative focus: Studying microbial resistance to antimicrobial agents, including components of the immune system, chemicals used to disinfectant, and antibiotics used for treatment

-2.)
 Do we find potential fecal coliforms within water ways such as the canal and/or the White River, and is this influenced by different times of the year and different amounts of rain?
 Do these fecal coliforms harbor resistance to antibiotics?
-These questions may tell us more about the impact that the combined sewer system of Indianapolis as well as the impact of northern septic systems and agricultural livestock on is having on our water systems.
+Are these organisms resistant to common “clean water” disinfectant methods suggested by the WHO and CDC?
+These questions may tell us more about the impact that the combined sewer system of Indianapolis and northern septic systems and agricultural livestock on is having on our water systems as well as how resistant these organisms may be to various methods of antimicrobial control.

 In addition to my time spent here at Butler, I very much cherish my role as a husband to my wife Amanda and as a father to my daughter Olivia.
-We love the Indianapolis Zoo, the Children’s Museum, going to the park,walking our 120 lb American Bulldog named Duke, and anything related to Disney!
-When I’m not spending time with my family, I enjoy many different fitness activities, reading a good book, and I am an avid, although not outstanding, golfer.
+We love the Indianapolis Zoo, the Children’s Museum, going to the park, and walking our 180 lb English Mastiff named Kingsley!
+When I’m not spending time with my family, I enjoy many different fitness activities, reading a good book, and taking an active role in my local church.
 I also find myself heavily involved with Butler Athletics, and you can probably find me at basketball or football games.
 Go Dawgs!

 Dr. David L. Daniell – Professor Emeritus, 2001